-To coordinate the project Chairman Rodriguez appointed an ad hoc committee of Commission members to review the results of the Building Code System Assessment Surveys (I and II) as well as comments received during a series of workshops, and to develop recommendations for the Commission regarding any proposed changes to the Florida Building Code System.
-This was a facilitated consensus-building process and the Ad Hoc met for the first time at the October 2010 Commission meeting, and the Commission evaluated the Ad Hoc's recommendations at the December 2011 meeting for inclusion in the Report to the 2012 Legislature.
-The goal of the project was to conduct a comprehensive assessment of the Florida Building Code System at the ten-year anniversary of the Florida Building Code.
+To coordinate the project the Chair appointed an Ad Hoc Committee of Commission members to review the results of the Building Code System Assessment Surveys (I and II) as well as comments received during a series of workshops, and to develop recommendations for the Commission regarding any proposed changes to the Building Code System.
+This is a facilitated consensus-building process and the Ad Hoc Committee met for the first time at the October 2010 Commission meeting and developed conceptual recommendations at the October 2011 meeting.
+The Commission adopted the conceptual recommendations at the October 2011 meeting and will report the strategy for evaluating these recommendations to the 2012 Legislature.
+The Commission's final recommendations will be a major component of its Report to the 2013 Legislature.

-BUILDING CODE SYSTEM ASSESSMENT PROJECT CHRONOLOGY DATE ACTIVITY June 25 - August 30, 2010 On-Line Survey June 25, 2010 - January 28, 2011 On-Line Survey Extension October 12, 2010 Building Code System Assessment Ad Hoc Committee Meeting October 13, 2010 Public Comment Opportunity I December 7, 2010 Public Comment Opportunity II April 5, 2011 Building Code System Assessment Workshop I June 6, 2011 Building Code System Assessment Workshop II August 8, 2011 Building Code System Assessment Workshop III October 10, 2011 Building Code System Assessment Ad Hoc Committee Meeting December 6, 2011 Commission Adopts Recommendations for Submittal to the 2012 Legislature January 1, 2012 Report to 2012 Legislature
+Building Code System Assessment Project Chronology DATE Αстіνіту PHASE I June 25 - August 30, 2010 On-Line Survey PHASE II October 12, 2010 Building Code System Assessment Ad Hoc Committee Meeting June 25, 2010 - January 28, 2011 On-Line Survey Extension PHASE III October 13, 2010 Public Comment Opportunity I December 7, 2010 Public Comment Opportunity II April 5, 2011 Building Code System Assessment Workshop I June 6, 2011 Building Code System Assessment Workshop II August 8, 2011 Building Code System Assessment Workshop III October 10, 2011 Building Code System Assessment Ad Hoc Committee Meeting October 11, 2011 Commission Adopts Conceptual Recommendations for inclusion in Report to the 2012 Legislature December 2011 Report to 2012 Legislature conveyed